 This method of inventory management and fulfillment is actually very popular.
 Larger businesses such as Walmart will list items/SKUs on their website and advertise in-store, even if those products are not physically present at their stores or warehouses.
 When a customer orders an item that Walmart doesn’t physically house, the order automatically gets sent to the supplier/wholesale distributor.
 The wholesale distributor then drop ships to the customer meaning they will ship the product directly to the customer from their own inventory.
 The best part of this process is that the wholesale distributor is completely invisible to the customer so it appears that the business has an endless supply of products.

-Benefits of Endless Aisle
+4 Benefits of an Endless Aisle Strategy

-Supports the Omnichannel Purchasing Experience
+1. Supports the Omnichannel Purchasing Experience

-- Having all products available on all channels whether it’s in-store, phone, email order or on your eCommerce store will avoid any disruptions to the flow of your customers' omnichannel buying journey.
+• Having all products available on all channels whether it’s in-store, phone, email order or on your eCommerce store will avoid any disruptions to the flow of your customers' omnichannel buying journey

-Eliminate Wait Times
+2. Eliminate Wait Times

-- Rather than having the 'endless aisle' items that are not in the store's location shipped to the store or put on backorder where the customer would have to wait for the product to arrive, the store can easily drop ship the items directly to the customer meaning customers won’t have to return to the store for pick-up and will not have to wait.
+• Rather than having the 'endless aisle' items that are not in the store's location shipped to the store or put on backorder where the customer would have to wait for the product to arrive, the store can easily drop ship the items directly to the customer meaning customers won’t have to return to the store for pick-up and will not have to wait.

-Avoid Overstocking
+3. Avoid Overstocking

-- The endless aisle strategy prevents businesses from having too much stock which equals extra expense for businesses as it can lead to an excess in storage costs.
+• The endless aisle strategy prevents businesses from having too much stock which equals extra expense for businesses as it can lead to an excess in storage costs.
 Having too little stock equals lost income in the form of lost sales, while also damaging the customer's confidence in your ability to supply the products you advertise.
 Extended aisles addresses both of these issues.

-Increased Sales and New Customers
+4. Increased Sales and New Customers

-- Extended aisles allows you to have the freedom to offer a more diverse product catalog and you can leverage cross-selling tactics to offer recommended product.
+• Extended aisles allows you to have the freedom to offer a more diverse product catalog and you can leverage cross-selling tactics to offer recommended product.

 Whether you're the retailer/store placing orders with the supplier, or the supplier fulfilling these endless aisle orders/drop shipping, it's crucial to implement the correct ERP software in place to automate processes.